laravel/docs/cashier-paddle.md

     $user->subscription()->cancelNow();

-To stop a subscription on its grace period from canceling, you may invoke the `stopCancelation` method:
+To stop a subscription on its grace period from canceling, you may invoke the `stopCancellation` method:

-    $user->subscription()->stopCancelation();
+    $user->subscription()->stopCancellation();

 > [!WARNING]
-> Paddle's subscriptions cannot be resumed after cancelation.
+> Paddle's subscriptions cannot be resumed after cancellation.
 If your customer wishes to resume their subscription, they will have to create a new subscription.

 <a name="subscription-trials"></a>
 ## Subscription Trials